Arrest made in shooting of 7-pound poodle in Maple Shade, New Jersey

-MAPLE SHADE, New Jersey (WPVI) -- An arrest was made in connection with shooting a 7-pound poodle in Maple Shade, New Jersey, the Burlington County Prosecutor's Office said Thursday.
+MAPLE SHADE, New Jersey (WPVI) -- A man was arrested and charged with shooting his neighbor's 7-pound poodle in Maple Shade, New Jersey, the Burlington County Prosecutor's Office said Thursday.

+William Stroemel, 64, was charged Wednesday with unlawful possession of a weapon, possession of a weapon for an unlawful purpose, animal cruelty and other related offenses in connection to the shooting.

+Stroemel, a heavy equipment operator who is also known as Wild Willie, is now in the Burlington County Jail awaiting a detention hearing in Superior Court.

 Bob Cook said his best buddy Toby snuck out below his fence on September 17.